LearnEnglishfromzerothroughgames.

 No. It was built with young learners in mind, but the no-translation method works for complete beginners of any age.
 Adults starting English from scratch begin at Earth, work through the planets at their own pace, and find the game mechanics surprisingly engaging.
 If you're a total beginner, age doesn't matter.

 No. It works fully offline after the first visit.
-On a plane, in a car, at grandma's house with bad Wi-Fi.
-Doesn't matter.
+On a plane, in a car, during a commute, or at home with bad Wi-Fi.
+It does not matter.

-No translation, ever.
-Kids learn English through context, pictures, and play, based on Krashen's Comprehensible Input theory.
-Words come back across different game types so they stick without kids noticing they're reviewing.
+No translation drills.
+Learners build meaning through context, pictures, sound, and play, based on Krashen's Comprehensible Input theory.
+Words come back across different game types so review feels natural.

 There are 102 lessons spread across 7 planets (Earth, Mars, Jupiter, Saturn, Neptune, Uranus, Pluto), with 14-16 lessons per planet.
 Each lesson can be played through 17 different game types including matching, memory, bubble pop, word builder, dictation, conversation, and more.

-Yes!
-Small Universe supports up to 4 player profiles on a single device.
-Each child gets their own name, avatar, progress tracking, creature collection, and difficulty level.
+Yes.
+Small Universe supports up to 4 learner profiles on a single device.
+Each person gets their own name, avatar, progress tracking, creature collection, and difficulty level.

 None.
-The whole point is that no other language is used.
-Kids learn through pictures, sounds, and gameplay, so it works regardless of what language they speak at home.
+The whole point is that no other language is required.
+Learners use pictures, sounds, and gameplay, so it works regardless of what language they speak at home.